zK-Ruth/MyMainPageYT/README.md

 # MyMainPageYT

+Description:
-Youtube clone based on my main page (recommended feed) from the given time.
+Youtube clone based on my main page (recommended feed).
+Simple project to practice key HTML and CSS features as well as practice designing skills.

+Technologies used:
+HTML
+CSS